 The name of the ground segment facility to receive data via FTP.
-For an MCC, this name matches the MCC Identification Code in the Cospas-Sarsat website, www.cospas-sarsat.int.
-For a MEOLUT, this name matches the MEOLUT name in the Cospas-Sarsat website, (www.cospas-sarsat.int), noting that spaces are always replaced with an underscore ("") character.
+For an MCC, this name matches the MCC Identification Code in the Cospas-Sarsat website.
+For a MEOLUT, this name matches the MEOLUT name in the Cospas-Sarsat website, noting that spaces are always replaced with an underscore ("") character.